UltraEngine/Benchmarks/README.md

 ### Animation

 This demonstrates the efficiency of the animation pipeline.
-Each character has a relatively low polygon count, because the vertex shader speed is probably going to be similar in each engine.
-This is meant to test the efficiency of bone data transfer, and determine if animation introduces any overhead to the renderer.
+Each character has a unique skeleton and a relatively low polygon count, because the vertex shader speed is probably going to be similar in each engine.
+This is meant to test the efficiency of skeleton data transfer, and determine if animation introduces any overhead to the renderer.

 ![](animation.png)